accordionpeas/grunt-mocha-require-phantom/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2016-06-02  v0.8.0  Fixed bug where falsey values were not logged to the console.
+Provide way to include additional scripts on the page.
 * 2015-11-17  v0.7.1  Only hijack console.log when running in PhantomJS.
 * 2015-11-09  v0.7.0  Bumped grunt-lib-phantomjs to v0.7.x.
 * 2015-10-08  v0.6.2  Support for NPM 3 flattened node_modules.